Caring for yourself or others with COVID-19

 - Stay home, except to get medical care.

-- People who are positive for COVID-19 are required to self-isolate and notify close contacts, as outlined here.
+- People who are positive for COVID-19 are recommended to self-isolate and notify close contacts, as outlined here.

 Symptoms may include